Recipe inspired by the play “A Raisin in the Sun” by Lorraine Hansberry

 Honestly, Lorraine felt something cathartic about just sitting there inside that small, dingy Southside diner, with the world’s best plum cobbler, writing and writing until her hand cramped and out of words.
 She could feel the hurt and anger and alienation that her father had felt by being seeing and experiencing the struggle, but somehow speaking out with words on the page fought the demons to a place where they could be useful.
 Above all, she must use the humanity within her to love even when there seemed to be nothing left to love.

 Spiced Plum Cobbler

-- 10 plums, cut into ½ inch cubes
+- 10 plums cut into ½ inch cubes

-- ½ c dark brown sugar, packed
+- ½ cup dark brown sugar packed

-- ⅓ c agave syrup
+- ⅓ cup agave syrup

-- 1 t orange or lemon zest
+- 1 tsp orange or lemon zest

-- 1 t cinnamon
+- 1 tsp cinnamon

-- ¼ t cloves, ground
+- ¼ tsp cloves ground

-- ¼ t cardamom
+- ¼ tsp cardamom

 - 1 8 oz can sweetened condensed milk

-- ½ c sugar
+- ½ cup sugar

-- 1 stick butter, softened
+- 1 stick butter softened

-Pre-heat oven to 350℉.
+Pre-heat oven to 350℉

-In a medium saucepan, mix plums, brown sugar, agave, zest and spices and heat slowly on low/ medium low for 30 minutes (you should see bubbles, but barely), stirring occasionally.
+In a medium saucepan, mix plums, brown sugar, agave, zest and spices, and heat slowly on low/ medium-low for 30 minutes (you should see bubbles, but barely), stirring occasionally.

-Mix the homemade Bisquick, sugar and butter together in a bowl until it is thoroughly mixed.
+Mix the homemade Bisquick, sugar, and butter together in a bowl until it is thoroughly mixed.

 In 6 heat-proof containers (ramekins, coffee cups, or I used empty jam jars), layer a sixth of the plums mixture, then sweetened condensed milk, and then cobbler topping in each container and bake for 30 minutes.